-Offsetting
+Offsetting and insetting

-To achieve the carbon neutral target, the emissions that cannot be removed entirely within the 2030 Pathway would need to be offset through a mechanism endorsed within this Plan, but only once all other steps to minimise carbon emissions have been taken.
+To achieve the carbon neutral target, the emissions that cannot be removed entirely within the 2030 Pathway would need to be offset and/or inset through a mechanism endorsed within this Plan, but only once all other steps to minimise carbon emissions have been taken.
 Carbon offsetting could be achieved by paying for a carbon credit, i.e. paying for an equivalent amount of emissions to be reduced or removed elsewhere.
-The Council will focus on carbon offsetting that derives local benefit as a priority over investing in carbon offset schemes further afield.
+The Council will focus on carbon offsetting and/or insetting that derives local benefit as a priority over investing in carbon offset schemes further afield.
 This could include pursuing insetting approaches - implementing projects that reduce emissions and provide local benefit within a district boundary - alongside recognised offset schemes like the Woodland Carbon Code.